-At the end of each exam day, the body of examiners meets at call-over to discuss the exam for that day.
-Whilst not now reading the exam results each evening, call-over remains a vital part of the exam process.
-Results from the previous day are presented and any process issues that have been reported by the completion of an incident form are discussed to allow all examiners to learn and reflect.
-Candidates that performed particularly poorly are considered, and on occasion the Chair will write to the candidates College Tutor to provide feedback.
+At the end of each exam day the body of examiners meets at call over to discuss the exam for that day.
+Whilst not now reading the exam results each evening, call over remains a vital part of the exam process.
+Cumulative results for the week are discussed, exam process issues are presented and discussed and problem candidates and poor performance shared.
 Borderline marks are reviewed in both OSCE & SOE before publication.
 All '36' marks in the SOE and 'fail by one' marks in the OSCE are checked for accuracy and comments are logged.
+Incident forms are filled in by floor supervisors and presented at call over to allow all examiners to learn and reflect on the process.
 Over the year we have introduced a candidate feedback form to enable candidates to feedback to the exam about their experience and suggest developments to make the experience more bearable.

-A review group of examiners meets at the end of each exam week to discuss the exam process, prize winner, new developments and problems arising during the week.
+A review group of senior examiners meets at the end of each exam week to discuss the exam process, prize winner, new developments and problems arising during the week.
 This is a vital part of the process to ensure that problems, improvements and developments are appropriately discussed and approved by the senior exam body.